Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Architectures strongly transitive actions

 As a result, we can discover new relations in~$\A(\Gamma )$ by taking the transposition of known ones.
 Say we had established the formula for~$(T_1T_2)^2$ as in (1) of~\cref{thm-intro-affine}; the formula for~$(T_2T_1)^2$ would follow by taking transposes.

 \begin{prop} The adjacency algebra~$\A(\Gamma )$ is semisimple.
 Also, the Bose-Mesner algebra of a coherent configuration is semisimple. \end{prop}

 \begin{proof} Both statements follow from the fact that any subalgebra~$\A$ of~$\End(V)$ (with~$V$ finite-dimensional) which is stable under transposition and complex conjugation is semisimple.
-This is a very classical fact, and since a very short proof can be given, let us produce one.
-Consider the radical~$J$ of~$\A$, so that~$\A$ is semisimple if and only if~$J= \{ 0 \}$.
-It is well-known that~$J$ is characterized, for example, as the largest two-sided, nilpotent ideal of~$\A$, and from this it is clear that~$J$ is itself stable under transposition and conjugation.
+This is a classical fact, and an easy exercise. \end{proof}